Lullabot/information-security-policy/physical/locking.md

 Phones often default to a simple 4-digit pin.
 That is too weak to be effective, so a longer, stronger pin should be used.

-On Android, choose a more unpredictable pattern or create a longer PIN (up to 16 digits).
+On Android, do not use a pattern lock and create a longer PIN (up to 16 digits).

 On iOS, go beyond the standard four-digit PIN by going into Settings >> Touch ID & Passcode >> Change Passcode.
 When setting the new passcode you will see a link called "Passcode Options".
 You can select that to choose either an alphanumeric passcode or a longer numeric passcode.